Monroe Doctrine: Post-Bolívar events

-In 1862, French forces under Napoleon III invaded and conquered Mexico, giving control to the puppet monarch Emperor Maximilian.
-Washington denounced this as a violation of the doctrine but was unable to intervene because of the American Civil War.
-This marked the first time the Monroe Doctrine was widely referred to as a "doctrine."
+In 1862, French forces under Napoleon III invaded and conquered Mexico, giving control to the puppet monarch Maximilian I. Washington denounced this as a violation of the doctrine but was unable to intervene because of the American Civil War.
+This marked the first time the Monroe Doctrine was widely referred to as a "doctrine".
 In 1865 the U.S. garrisoned an army on its border to encourage Napoleon III to leave Mexican territory, and they did subsequently remove their forces, which was followed by Mexican nationalists capturing and then executing Maximilian.
-After the expulsion of France from Mexico, William H. Seward proclaimed in 1868 that the "Monroe doctrine, which eight years ago was merely a theory, is now an irreversible fact."
+After the expulsion of France from Mexico, Secretary of State William H. Seward proclaimed in 1868 that the "Monroe doctrine, which eight years ago was merely a theory, is now an irreversible fact."

 In 1865, Spain occupied the Chincha Islands in violation of the Monroe Doctrine.

-In 1862, the remaining British colonies within Belize merged into a single crown colony within the British Empire, and renamed as British Honduras.
+In 1862, the remaining British colonies within modern-day Belize were merged into a single crown colony known as British Honduras.
 The U.S. government did not express disapproval for this action, either during or after the Civil War.

-In the 1870s, President Ulysses S. Grant and his Secretary of State Hamilton Fish endeavored to supplant European influence in Latin America with that of the U.S. In 1870, the Monroe Doctrine was expanded under the proclamation "hereafter no territory on this continent [referring to Central and South America] shall be regarded as subject to transfer to a European power."
+In the 1870s, President Ulysses S. Grant and Secretary of State Hamilton Fish endeavored to supplant European influence in Latin America with that of the U.S. In 1870, the Monroe Doctrine was expanded under the proclamation "hereafter no territory on this continent [referring to Central and South America] shall be regarded as subject to transfer to a European power."
 Grant invoked the Monroe Doctrine in his failed attempt to annex the Dominican Republic in 1870.